Bhumi1729/startup-mvp-builder/frontend/API_CONNECTION_GUIDE.md

 .\start_server.ps1
 ```

-**Expected output:** You should see output indicating the backend server has started on http://localhost:8000.
+**Expected output:** You should see output indicating the backend server has started on https://startup-mvp-builder.onrender.com.

 ### Step 2: Verify Environment Configuration

-Make sure your environment variables are set correctly:
+For local development, make sure your environment variables are set correctly:

-1. Check that the `.env.local` file in the frontend directory contains:
+1. Create a `.env.local` file in the frontend directory that contains:
    ```
-   NEXT_PUBLIC_API_URL=http://localhost:8000
+   NEXT_PUBLIC_API_URL=https://startup-mvp-builder.onrender.com
    ```

 2. Verify that the backend server's `.env` file has all required API keys and Supabase credentials.